Could Air Travel Trigger an Autoimmune Response? 4 Tips to Protect Your Health

 Hypoxia (when the body is starved of oxygen) promotes inflammation.

-Before you travel, find an herbalist or naturopathic physician that will design a formula for you that specifically supports the blood and its movement.
-This is because blood is what delivers oxygen to the body.
+One of the main duties of your blood is to deliver oxygen throughout your body.
+When you fly, the saturation of oxygen decreases as you gain altitude.4 So, before you travel, find an herbalist or naturopathic physician that will design a formula for you — one that specifically supports the blood and its movement.

-An herb called dong quai, found in Body Ecology’s Dong Quai probiotic beverage, is known as one of the most important blood tonics in Chinese medicine.
-It supports the production of blood in the body.
-It is known to help move blood and circulate oxygen throughout tissue; it also contains vitamin B12.
+In Chinese medicine, an herb called dong quai is known as one of the most important blood tonics.
+Don Quai supports the production of blood in the body, and helps move blood and circulate oxygen throughout tissue; it also contains vitamin B12.
+Dong Quai is readily available at health food stores and many grocers.

-Two western herbs that help to promote blood circulation are:
+Two western herbs that help to promote blood circulation:

 Enzymes are essential to the digestive process.
 Like beneficial bacteria, enzymes help to break food down into smaller pieces so that the body can use it.

-When it comes to inflammatory disorders of the gut, brush border enzymes are what suffer the most.
-Brush border enzymes are also what can help to heal inflamed and destroyed tissue.
+When it comes to inflammatory disorders of the gut, brush border enzymes suffer the most.
+Produced by the microvilli that line the intestinal tract, these enzymes can help to heal inflamed and destroyed tissue.

 When the tissue of the intestinal wall is damaged from hypoxia and inflammation, it simply does not have the energy or raw materials to supply these crucial brush border enzymes as found in Assist Full Spectrum enzymes.